jszlenk/JavaEE-Developer/README.md

 **Java EE Back-end Bootcamp**

 Intensive course for beginners who wish to become a back-end developer by using JEE7, which is one of the most popular platforms for application development.
-This is a course based on best practices, including the specification of the Java EE 7 platform, such as:
+This is a course based on best practices, including the specification of the Java Enterprise Edition platform, such as:

 1. Java Application Server (WildFly)
-2. Servlet API
-3. RESTful Web Services (JAX-RS 2.0)
+2. RESTful Web Services (JAX-RS 2.0)
-4. JSON Processing (JSON-P 1.0)
+3. JSON Processing (JSON-P 1.0)
    - JAXB and JSON
-5. Java SE and client JAX-RS 2.0
+4. Java SE and client JAX-RS 2.0
    - JavaFX (FXML)
+5. Servlet 4.0 API
 6. Bean Validation API
 7. Bean Validation with EJB
 8. WebSocket (WebSocket) 1.0